raya77/target.en/help/c-integrating-target-with-mac/a4t/r-a4t-faq/a4t-faq-inflated-visit-and-visitor-counts.md

 There are also steps you can perform to minimize partial-data hits.
 For more information, see "What are the Best Practices to Reduce Partial Data?" in [Minimizing Inflated Visit and Visitor Counts in A4T](/help/c-integrating-target-with-mac/a4t/c-a4t-troubleshooting/minimizing-inflated-visit-and-visitor-counts-a4t.md#concept_A515C2DE126E44B6AD97754C2C6D5235).

-## If partial-data-hit data is removed from reporting, aren’t I losing valuable Target or Analytics data? {#section_EBC39E8A0F6A40E58F51E776936F7D9E}
+## If partial-data-hit data is removed from reporting, aren’t I losing valuable [!DNL Target] or Analytics data? {#section_EBC39E8A0F6A40E58F51E776936F7D9E}

 Including partial data in [!DNL Analytics] reporting does provide additional information, but it also creates inconsistency with historical data from periods when there were no [!DNL Target] activities running.
 Including partial-hit data can cause problems for [!DNL Analytics] users who are analyzing trends over time.

 There are steps you can perform to minimize partial-data hits.
 For more information, see "What are the Best Practices to Reduce Partial Data?" in [Minimizing Inflated Visit and Visitor Counts in A4T](/help/c-integrating-target-with-mac/a4t/c-a4t-troubleshooting/minimizing-inflated-visit-and-visitor-counts-a4t.md#concept_A515C2DE126E44B6AD97754C2C6D5235).

-## Are there any particular types of Target activities that are more likely to cause partial-data hits? {#section_69837442A9B84366BEFDA4588B31E574}
+## Are there any particular types of [!DNL Target] activities that are more likely to cause partial-data hits? {#section_69837442A9B84366BEFDA4588B31E574}

 Redirect offers immediately send a user to a different page, which means the [!DNL Analytics] call does not fire on the first page.